Graduate Resident Fellow

 Jonathan studies secrets and secrecy, and is a PhD student in the English department.

-Jonathan was born in Berlin, Germany, into a bilingual family; his father is a member of the German executive branch and occasional diplomat, and his mother is a translator and artist from California.
+Jonathan was born in Berlin, Germany; his father is a member of the German executive branch and occasional diplomat, and his mother is a translator and artist from California.
 Jonathan has a particular fondness for learning languages, and knows a number of them fairly well.

-Jonathan is the GRF in charge of the Language House in Boldt Hall, and he looks forward to meeting residents from all the parts of Cook House.
-Come visit him in his office anytime.
-He'll be somewhere between the stacks of library books.
+Jonathan is the GRF in charge of the 300s floor of Cook, and he looks forward to meeting residents from all the parts of Cook House.
+He also spends loads of time in Olin Library and Temple of Zeus Cafe.
+Come visit him anytime.
+You'll find him between the stacks of library books.